argonjs/design-tools/_aframe/part01.md

 ---
 layout: page
-title: 'Part 1: Getting Started with Argon-Aframe'
+title: 'Lesson 1: Getting Started with Argon-Aframe'
 ---

-This part will introduce the developer to the basic structure of an argon-aframe application: the html file and the needed code resources and asset files.

-Writing an argon-aframe experience means inserting the appropriate regular and custom tags into an html file.
+An Argon-aframe application consists of an html file and auxiliary files.
+The html file contains the tags that display the objects and the media, as we will describe in the following lessons.
+In addition to the tags in the `<body>` of your html file, you also need to insert script tags in the `<head>`.
+These script tags will refer to resources that you need, such as the aframe.js and argon.js code and other javascript files.

 {% highlight html %}